Day of the Seafarer

 In New Zealand, the Day of the Seafarer is observed through various activities that promote maritime safety and seafarer welfare.
 Educational events and seminars are organized to raise awareness about the challenges faced by seafarers, as well as the policies designed to protect them.
 Moreover, local maritime organizations engage in commemorative activities, including ceremonies and award presentations, honouring the achievements and contributions of seafarers in New Zealand.
 The Day of the Seafarer is observed annually on June 25th, providing an opportunity to strengthen the bond between the maritime industry and the nation's commitment to ensuring the well-being of its seafarers.

-Day of the Seafarer facts
+Top 7 Facts for 2026 Day of the Seafarer in NZ

 Top things to do in NZ for Day of the Seafarer